sanchitsgupta/game-reviews-site/README.md

 ![Linux](https://svgshare.com/i/Zhy.svg)
 ![PyPI license](https://img.shields.io/github/license/sanchitsgupta/game-reviews-site)

-A simple website that supports adding game reviews, recommends new games to users, and basic user authentication.
+A simple website that supports adding game reviews, recommends new games to users, and has basic user authentication.

 New games are recommended using k-means algorithm.
-We pre-cluster the users, and some user asks for their recommendations, we suggest movies that are highly rated by other users in the same cluster.
+We pre-cluster the users, and when some user asks for their recommendations, we suggest movies that are highly rated by other users in the same cluster.

 ## Running